aspose-total/Aspose.Total-Products/total/en/java/conversion/ott-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert OTT to ODP via Java or Online App" h2="OTT to ODP conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Often times developers have to convert OTT file to ODP programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your OTT file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as ODP.
+Developers often need to convert OTT files to ODP programmatically.
+Aspose.Total for Java is a powerful File Automation library that can help automate this process with a few simple steps.

+The first step is to load the OTT file using Aspose.Words for Java.
+This library provides a wide range of features for manipulating documents, including the ability to convert documents to HTML.

+Once the OTT file is converted to HTML, Aspose.Slides for Java can be used to create a new Presentation.
+This library provides powerful PowerPoint manipulation features, including the ability to write HTML content into the Presentation.
+Finally, the Presentation can be saved as an ODP file.

+Using Aspose.Total for Java, developers can quickly and easily convert OTT files to ODP programmatically.
+The library provides a comprehensive set of features for manipulating documents and presentations, making it the perfect choice for automating the rendering process.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}